Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 ##### Enhancing Performance Through Computation Split Across Multiple Tiles

-By dividing the computations across multiple tiles, fewer operations are assigned to each kernel.
+We divide the computations across multiple tiles to assign fewer operations to each kernel.
 Instead of handling four filters, each kernel now manages only two filter operations.
 This adjustment has the potential to enhance the II, thereby improving overall performance.

 Enter the following command to change project path: